stackp/promisejs/README.md

 }
 ```

-## Callbacks Signature
+## A Word on Callback Signatures

-Callbacks shall have the signature: `callback(error, result)`.
-It matches the `.done(error, result)` signature.
+Although an arbitrary number of arguments are accepted for callbacks, the following signature is recommended: `callback(error, result)`.

-The `error` parameter is used to pass an error code such that `error != false` in case something went wrong; the `result` parameter is used to pass a value produced by the asynchronous task.
+The `error` parameter can be used to pass an error code such that `error != false` in case something went wrong; the `result` parameter is used to pass a value produced by the asynchronous task.
 This allows to write callbacks like this:

 ```js
 function callback(error, result) {